 - They don’t enjoy spending time in large groups

 - Waiting list for units in your local area

 Independent guiding means getting all the benefits of being a Girlguiding member in a way that fits around your needs and schedule.
 It’s fun, flexible and full of the same great opportunities.
 Instead of going to weekly meetings, girls keep in touch through email, text, phone calls, post, working on different activities and badges and meeting up at exciting events.

 Who can join?

-Any girl or young woman aged 5-25 can!
-There are independent guiding units for Rainbows, Brownies, Guides and members of The Senior Section.
+Any girl or young woman aged 5-18 can!
+There are independent guiding units for Rainbows, Brownies, Guides and Rangers.
 The groups also gather together for special events and occasions.

 How do I join?

 Independent guiding members are still full members of Girlguiding Scotland.
-This means they have access to all the same opportunities that members attending units have like going to camps, international trips, joining in with events like TARTAN GIG and having your say through our youth forum Speak Out.
-Members have even completed the Baden-Powell Challenge Award and gained their Queen’s Guide award.
+This means they have access to all the same opportunities that members attending units have like going to camps, international trips, joining in with events like Tartan Gig and having your say through our youth forum Speak Out.
+Members have even gone on to gain their Queen’s Guide award.